 Various documents and literature proving ownership and control of the business are necessary.
 You must be able to prove you are the main visionary and leader of the company.
 Harris-Lange suggests those interested consider purchasing a certification kit for $39.95 from the National Women Business Owner’s Council, which details all documents and other figures that need to be submitted in order to obtain certification.

-Where to Get Certified
+Where to Get Certified as a Women Business Enterprise

 To determine which level of certification you need, you should think about what kind of business you want to gain.
 If you are a local cleaning service looking to win a contract with city government buildings, you probably don’t need a national certification.
 In this situation, going through your local city agency would be your best course of action.